peterdsharpe/physicsnemo-cfd/README.md

 ## Communication

-- Github Discussions: Discuss new architectures, implementations, and Physics-ML research.
+- GitHub Discussions: Discuss new architectures, implementations, and Physics-ML research.
-- GitHub Issues: Bug reports, feature requests, and install issues.
+- GitHub Issues: Bug reports, feature requests, and installation issues.
 - PhysicsNeMo Forum: The [PhysicsNeMo Forum](https://forums.developer.nvidia.com/t/welcome-to-the-physicsnemo-ml-model-framework-forum/178556)
 hosts an audience of new to moderate-level users and developers for general